 Boundaries are not created for others, but for yourself.
 The boundary is for you: for your protection and self-care.
 In other words, boundaries do not tell others how they can and cannot treat you.
 They let you know what your limits and rules are for how you will behave toward yourself and others.
 A boundary defines where your personal power is, what you have control over and it clarifies what you cannot change or affect.
+A boundary is a clear communication that respects yourself and others based on your values, your personal rules and limitations.

 When you feel victimized by another person you are definitely dealing with violated boundaries.
 Feeling helpless, angry or victimized informs you that you have reached the edge of your boundary and felt forced to disregard it.
 Sometimes you can’t prevent victimization with good boundaries but you can always decide how you will respond after the fact.
 This response helps us determine how to set a new boundary.
 Sometimes in our attempt to respond we put up a barrier instead of a boundary.
 A barrier is a wall we erect around us, when we are afraid of the consequences of communicating.
 Barriers cause confusion, resentment, isolation and pain.
 Boundaries require you to move toward the situation that makes you uncomfortable because that is precisely where a boundary needs to be drawn.
 Barriers cause you to move further away from the conflict.
+You are always responsible for the correcting the loss of boundaries.
+When you claim this right, no matter how unfair it feels, you will have regained enough personal integrity to restore your boundaries or create a new one.
+When you do not communicate your boundaries clearly, others are left to interpret your intent.
+This can lead to misunderstandings, misconceptions and overreactions.
+If you communicate a boundary and then behave differently than you have communicated, the other person will feel that your boundary has no value and that you cannot be trusted.

 I have learned to discover my needs and set boundaries by following a few key ideas that I have refined into steps.